resource preview

 resource image

-Now, it's time to create a storyboard that demonstrate the solution.
+Now, create a storyboard to demo the solution.
 The storyboard can be anywhere from six to fifteen frames, with each frame representing one to two minutes of time.
 This flow of events will be used during the usability test on Friday.
 (Slide 22)

 Prototyping

 Thursday is when you create a prototype of your solution.
 Since this is the prototype that will be used during the usability test, make sure that it looks and feels believable.
+The key is to build a Minimum Viable Product that takes the least amount of time but is still good enough to be used, in other words, Goldilocks quality.
 (Slides 25-27)

 resource image